-EA 2020/12 (3) Responsible Officer: December 2020: Stanton Reg 5 & 17 Review - Access Management on Pheonix System Executive Manager Financial Services Manager Beatty Park Leisure Centre The City will conduct an acces then schedule 6 monthly Phoenix.
+EA 2020/12 (3) Responsible Officer: Executive Manager Financial Services December 2020: 31 December 2020 Stanton Reg 5 & 17 Review - Access Management on Pheonix System Manager Beatty Park Leisure Centre The City will conduct an access review immediately and then schedule 6 monthly reviews of all users on Phoenix.
 Finding There was no evidence that random live tests of user access are performed over the Phoenix system at Beatty Park.
+Prideriix.
 Recommendation The City should randomly review user access on the Phoenix system to ensure it is line with what the actual user requirements.
-Risk Rating (prior to controls) Moderate Risk Rating (with current controls) Moderate EA 2020/12 (4) Responsible Officer: December 2020: Stanton Reg 5 & 17 Review - Updating Asset Policy and Procedure Executive Manager Financial Services The City's asset procedure wi and guidance will be provided asset management, includin Finding The City's current asset policy and related asset procedures do not reflect the recent changes the City made requiring the different service areas to maintain their own asset register for assets less than \$5,000 register for assets less than \$ February 2021: Recommendation Audit recommends the City updates their asset process to reflect that asset registers for assets less than \$5,000 are to be maintained by the different services areas.
-Asset procedure has been planned to be completed by e Risk Rating (prior to controls) Minor Risk Rating (with current controls) Minor EA 2020/12 (5) Responsible Officer: December 2020: Stanton Reg 5 & 17 Review - Procedure on Verification of Assets Executive Manager Financial Services The City currently revalue ass the requirement of the Regulations.
+Risk Rating (prior to controls) Moderate Risk Rating (with current controls) Moderate EA 2020/12 (4) Stanton Reg 5 & 17 Review - Updating Asset Policy and Procedure Responsible Officer: Executive Manager Financial Services December 2020: The City's asset procedure will be updated, and training and guidance will be provided to staff on the basics of asset management, including maintenance of asset 31 March 2021 Finding The City's current asset policy and related asset procedures do not reflect the recent changes the City made requiring the different service areas to maintain their own asset register for assets less than \$5,000 register for assets less than \$5,000.
+February 2021: Asset procedure has been updated and training is Recommendation Audit recommends the City updates their asset process to reflect that asset registers for assets less than \$5,000 are to be maintained by the different services areas. planned to be completed by end of March.
+Risk Rating (prior to controls) Minor Risk Rating (with current controls) Minor EA 2020/12 (5) Responsible Officer: Executive Manager Financial Services December 2020: The City currently revalue assets every 3-5years as per 31 March 2021 Stanton Reg 5 & 17 Review - Procedure on Verification of Assets the requirement of the Financial Management Regulations.
 Finding The City's current asset policy and asset procedures do not disclose the City's procedure for counting and revaluing assets.
 The City currently counts and revalues assets by category on an annual rotating basis.
-The City's asset procedure wi and guidance will be provided asset management, including Recommendation February 2021: Asset procedure has been Audit recommends the City updates their asset process to reflect that the City counts and revalues assets by category on an annual rotating basis. planned to be completed by e Risk Rating (prior to controls) Minor Risk Rating (with current controls) Minor ccess review immediately and ly reviews of all users on 31 December 2020 e will be updated, and training rided to staff on the basics of uding maintenance of asset an \$5,000.
-31 March 2021 een updated and training is by end of March. e assets every 3-5years as per the Financial Management re will be updated, and training rided to staff on the basics of ding verification of assets.
-31 March 2021 by end of March.
+The City's asset procedure will be updated, and training and guidance will be provided to staff on the basics of asset management, including verification of assets.
+Recommendation February 2021: Asset procedure has been updated and training is planned to be completed by end of March.
+Audit recommends the City updates their asset process to reflect that the City counts and revalues assets by category on an annual rotating basis. plantica to be completed by ond of Maion.
+Risk Rating (prior to controls) Minor Risk Rating (with current controls) Minor